Last updated: 18 June 2020

 Can places of worship apply to the Heritage Emergency Fund?

 Places of worship can apply to the fund for emergency costs associated with the protection of their heritage.
-They need to have explored whether their project can be supported through other emergency funds before submitting an application to us.
+Please be sure to review all of the guidance before proceeding with an application.
+You should explore whether your needs can be supported through other emergency funds before submitting an application to us.
+If you are interested in accessing funds to support community coronavirus (COVID-19) response you should contact relevant community support funds.

+Other sources of funding are available within the sector.
+Prospective applicants may want to explore the opportunities for support offered by Historic England and the National Churches Trust.
 For Church of England applicants, parishes should be in touch with their diocese to explore any support that might be available in advance of applying to the Heritage Emergency Fund.
+Those from other faiths and denominations should likewise contact their regional or national bodies first.

 How are funding decisions made?